mprymek/PeaLC/README.md

-goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software, even if advised of the possibility of such damage.
+goods or services; loss of use, data, or profits; or business interruption) however caused and on any theory of liability, whether in contract, strict liability, or tort (including negligence or otherwise) arising in any way out of the use of this software and other documents, even if advised of the possibility of such damage.

 If not explicitly stated otherwise, everything in this repo is licensed under [The 3-Clause BSD License][bsd-license].